minzhuogoogle/gke_lab_monitor/README.md

 # Description
 This script checks stackdrive log with user-defined filter.
-Upon finish the script writes a one-line log to log named as "partner_activities_check" regarding how many logs found. ter
+Upon finishing the script writes a one-line log to log "partner_activities_check" regarding how many logs found.

 # Function
 * Script supports two modes, gcloud and gclient.
 By default gcloud mode is used, if desired use "-gclient" to enable gclient mode.
 * Script supports filtering, the following filters are supported
   - user
-  - the duration of tie windows
+  - the duration of the windows
   - logName
 * Script supports customized filter.
 Use "-logfiler" to add more filters.